 - It will populate the list with all power-related option.
 Navigate to Processor power management > System cooling policy > Settings.

 - Select Active or Passive, and then click on OK to apply the changes.

 That said, some of the hardware vendors may not implement active cooling, especially on mobile devices, as it increases the cost and size of the hardware platform.
 It also drains the battery and makes more noise.
 On Laptops, the processor is throttled to reduce heat generation, which makes sense.

-I hope these steps, and explanations helped you understand Active and Passive system and how to change system cooling policy for the processor.
+I hope these steps and explanations helped you understand the Active and Passive systems and how to change the system cooling policy for the processor.

 If the is missing on your Windows 11/10 computer, open an elevated command prompt, and execute the following command:

 REG ADD HKLM\SYSTEM\CurrentControlSet\Control\Power\PowerSettings\54533251-82be-4824-96c1-47b60b740d00\94D3A615-A899-4AC5-AE2B-E4D8F634367F /v Attributes /t REG_DWORD /d 2 /f